Chapter 7. Modern Contrarian Patterns

 Figure 7-1 illustrates a bullish Doppelgänger.
 The pattern is composed of a bearish candle followed by two numerically similar candlesticks (same highs and lows, and either they must have the same close and open prices or the close price must equal the open price) with flexibility on their type (bullish or bearish).

 In comparison, Figure 7-2 shows the theoretical bearish Doppelgänger pattern.
 The pattern is composed of a bullish candle followed by two numerically similar candlesticks with flexibility on their type (bullish or bearish).
-Note that these are theoretical ...
+Note that these are theoretical conditions; in ...